We're the UK's leading bowel cancer charity

 Grant award: £25,000

-Dr De Leon is looking for new drugs to stop bowel polyps from progressing into cancer.
+Dr De Leon looked for new drugs to stop bowel polyps from progressing into cancer.

 The challenge